Jet Stream 500

 • Displays graphical results in Metric or English units

-• Data can be imported to most spreadsheets for further analysis
+• Data can be exported into most spreadsheets for further analysis